MooersLab/talon-voice-quizzes/README.md

 pip install --user --upgrade pytictoc
 ```

-or with a conda environement
+or with a conda environment

 ```bash
 conda activate <env name>